8.3 Labor Relations, Employee Voice, and Collective Action

 - Analyze grievances for patterns that reveal manager or policy problems.

-- Build contingency plans that protect safety, service, and legal compliance.
+- Build contingency plans that protect safety, service, and legal compliance during a possible work stoppage.

 The best SHRM-SCP labor answer balances rights, relationships, and business needs.
-It avoids union avoidance shortcuts that create legal exposure or deepen distrust.
-It also avoids conceding every demand without evaluating operational impact.
-Senior HR should build a fact-based, respectful strategy that addresses root causes, prepares leaders, and supports sustainable workplace relationships.
+It avoids union-avoidance shortcuts that create unfair-labor-practice exposure or deepen distrust, and it also avoids conceding every demand without evaluating operational impact.
+Senior HR builds a fact-based, respectful strategy that addresses root causes, prepares leaders for lawful conduct, and supports sustainable workplace relationships over time.

 Employees begin discussing union representation after repeated scheduling complaints.
 What should HR do first?